 Dry eye syndrome is a disease in which the eye lacks a normal, healthy tear layer.
 The healthy tear film consists of three components: water, lipid or oil, and mucus.
 A normal tear film is vital to good vision and seeing clearly.
-Dry eye can be due to a decrease in tear production or increase in tear evaporation or loss.
 Many factors can contribute to dry eye syndrome, including increasing age, oral and topical medications, and previous ocular surgery.

 Common symptoms include: